 This Kentucky slang word means “to go away” or “to leave.”

-For example, someone might say, “Let’s jug on out of here,” to indicate that they are leaving the current location.
+For example, someone might say, “Let’s jug on out of here,” indicating they are leaving the current location.

 This phrase is usually used in informal settings.